What is Azure Private Endpoint?

 - Create a Private Endpoint for SQL Database using CLI

-- Create a Private Endpoint for Storage account using Portal
+- Create a Private Endpoint for Storage account using the portal

-- Create a Private Endpoint for Azure Cosmos account using Portal
+- Create a Private Endpoint for Azure Cosmos account using the portal

 - Create your own Private Link service using Azure PowerShell

-- Create your own Private Link for Azure Database for PostgreSQL - Single server using Portal
+- Create your own Private Link for Azure Database for PostgreSQL - Single server using the portal

 - Create your own Private Link for Azure Database for PostgreSQL - Single server using CLI

-- Create your own Private Link for Azure Database for MySQL using Portal
+- Create your own Private Link for Azure Database for MySQL using the portal

 - Create your own Private Link for Azure Database for MySQL using CLI

-- Create your own Private Link for Azure Database for MariaDB using Portal
+- Create your own Private Link for Azure Database for MariaDB using the portal

 - Create your own Private Link for Azure Database for MariaDB using CLI